Skip to content

 Consistency Required

-The custom topic in the proto option and the topic in PublishOptions must match exactly.
+Whichever resolution path you use, the topic must match what the subscriber declared in the proto option.
 A mismatch means the subscriber will never receive the event.

 Topic Resolution Flow